amaiya/onprem/README.md

 ### Text to Code Generation

-We’ll use the CodeUp LLM by supplying the URL and employ the particular prompt format this model expects.
+We’ll use the CodeUp LLM by supplying the URL and employing the particular prompt format this model expects.

 ``` python
 from onprem import LLM